 Of course it takes a day to fully unwind before you can get your creative juices flowing again.
 However, I have found that many things about vacation rejuvenates our creativity:

 - Seeing God’s artistic flair through nature.
-These pictures say it all!

 - Conversations about stuff other than business.
 Sitting with my kids and hearing how their ideas flow, reminds me that growing up can sometimes repress our creative thought.
 We are inhibited to say some of the things that cross our mind as they seem random and disconnected at the time.
 Listen to a couple of sixteen year olds connect the dots to their thought patterns and you may just unbridle your latent problem-solving gifts.
 The teen years is the starting point to what we in business call “brainstorming”!